tale-toul/privOCP4x/README.md

 bastion.olivka.example.com
 ```
 Download the pull secret from [here](https://cloud.redhat.com/openshift/install) and save in a file called pull-secret in the Ansible directory.

+Download the oc client and installer from the same [site](https://cloud.redhat.com/openshift/install)

+Uncompress the client in the Ansible directory

+Uncompress the installer in Ansible/installer/

 Before running the playbook add the ssh key used by terraform to the ssh agent: